Alastrantia/scratch-remixtree/README.md

 > A simple CLI to rebuild Scratch’s remix tree feature, which was removed sometime around Mid-October 2025.
 > **#BringBackRemixTrees**

-⭐ **Like this tool?** Star the repo to help others find it and make me feel good 🥺
+**Like this tool?** Star the repo to help others find it and make me feel good 🥺

 ## What is this?

-Scratch removed the remix tree feature without any warning 😭.
-So, here we go again, in the form of a CLI
+Scratch removed the remix tree feature without any warning So, here we go again, in the form of a CLI!

 This CLI fetches a project’s remixes and builds a tree showing how all the remixes connect, using the official scratch API.

----

 ## Features